snadim02/snadim02.github.io/_posts/2025-08-01-projector.md

 **Ambient Lighting.** The living room can be bright midday, and there are two skylights with no shades at all. :last_quarter_moon: Even though most of our watching would be at night, we needed something to work in a room with ambient light. :sunglasses: :sun_with_face:

-In the end, after consulting [Reddit](https://www.reddit.com/r/projectors/comments/1jtxebl/benq_ht2060_vs_other_4k_in_similar_price/) and [Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-cheap-projector/), we decided on a good-out-of-the-box "starter" [projector (BenQ HT2060)](https://www.amazon.com/dp/B0BWGXHVRV), [projector mount (BenQ CM00G3)](https://www.amazon.com/dp/B008CU53TI), and [screen (Elite Motorized)](https://www.amazon.com/dp/B0DGSS2WJV).
+In the end, after consulting [Reddit](https://www.reddit.com/r/projectors/comments/1jtxebl/benq_ht2060_vs_other_4k_in_similar_price/) and [Wirecutter](https://www.nytimes.com/wirecutter/reviews/best-cheap-projector/), we decided on a good-out-of-the-box "starter" [projector (BenQ HT2060)](https://www.amazon.com/dp/B0BWGXHVRV), [projector mount (BenQ CM00G3)](https://www.amazon.com/dp/B008CU53TI), and [screen (Elite Motorized)](https://www.amazon.com/dp/B0DGSS2WJV). :film_projector:

 ## The Process

 ### Step 1: Installation (/make a mess)

-I have no chill, and as soon as I found a projector that was going to work with our space, I ordered everything I needed *just two days* before we were hosting overnight guests in our house for a week. :woman_facepalming: :unamused: Since trying to set this up trashed our space (see :point_down:), I needed to work late nights to finish it in time. :yawning_face: :waning_gibbous_moon: :last_quarter_moon: :waning_crescent_moon:
+I have no chill, and as soon as I found a projector that was going to work with our space, I ordered everything I needed *just three days* before we were hosting overnight guests in our house for a week. :woman_facepalming: :unamused: Since my installation attempts trashed our space (see :point_down:), I needed to work late nights to finish up before our guests arrived. :yawning_face: :waning_gibbous_moon: :last_quarter_moon: :waning_crescent_moon:

 ![throw ratio](../assets/img/projector6.jpg){: .mx-auto.d-block :}

 ### Step 2: Hide the wires.
-The *most satisfying* way to hide all the wires without snaking anything through the walls was to cover cables behind curtains and along the baseboard.
+The *most satisfying* way to hide all the wires without snaking anything through the walls was to cover cables behind curtains and along the baseboard. :lotus_position_woman:

 ![Hidden cable covers](../assets/img/projector2.jpg){: .mx-auto.d-block :}

+The only two spots where cable covers can be seen:

 ![Hidden cable covers](../assets/img/projector-wire.jpg){: .mx-auto.d-block :}
+*:point_up: Conveniently, the projector screen could be plugged into an outlet in our [loft space upstairs](../2023-06-01-fireplace)!*

 ### Step 3: Adapt cabinet for connections
 I routed the projector’s (carefully hidden) [HDMI](https://www.amazon.com/dp/B0F97QMFNM) and [audio](https://www.amazon.com/dp/B001T21DU4) input cables over to a new [accent cabinet](https://www.wayfair.com/furniture/pdp/bungalow-rose-accent-cabient-w111866442.html) beside the couches.
 To keep things clean, I drilled a hole in the back of the cabinet to tuck in a [surge protector](https://www.amazon.com/dp/B08DKP7GLT) and thread the cables through.
-No wires in sight!

 ![Side cabinet](../assets/img/projector3.jpg){: .mx-auto.d-block :}